 How to Measure a Roof with Google Earth - Page 3

-(Click on the images to enlarge.)
+Desktop/laptop users can click on the images to enlarge them.

 7. To make sure the roof fills up as much of the image field as possible, you can rotate the roof using the rotate tool in the top right corner of the image field.
 Put the cursor on the “N”, hold down the left mouse button, and move the “N” around the little circle to rotate the image.
 It usually works out best if you line up the longest edge of the roof so that it’s parallel with the top edge of the image field.